-As the world around us becomes ever more restless... the need also becomes greater for the people of God to enter His rest,
+As the world around us becomes ever more restless... the need becomes greater to enter God's rest,

-Paul's letter to the Ephesians is believed to have been written from his house arrest in Rome in the year sixty or shortly thereafter.
-This letter was written to the entire church as a grand panoramic perspective and road map for a successful Christian life in the spirit, in the world and overcoming the underworld.
+The Apostle Paul's letter to the Ephesians is believed to have been written from his house arrest in Rome in the year sixty or shortly thereafter.
+This letter was written to all believers as a grand panoramic perspective and road map for a successful life in the spirit, in the world and overcoming the underworld.
 His goal was to equip the saints to realize our divine purpose, as Christ said, "that that the world may see Him and know Him".

 Chapter one through three, (sitting with Christ) outlines our richness in redemption, chapter four through the beginning of chapter six, (walking in faith) explains how we are to practically life, and finally the middle portion of chapter six, (standing against the counterattack of the enemy).